gitkanupriya/blinkit-Project/README.md

-**Blinkit Project**
+**Blinkit Project**:<br>
-This repository contains the Power BI project for Blinkit, designed to analyze.
+- This repository contains the Power BI project for Blinkit, designed to analyze.
 The dashboard provides insights, enabling data-driven decisions.

-**📊 Project Overview**
+**📊 Project Overview**:<br>
-The Blinkit Project leverages Power BI to deliver interactive and intuitive dashboards for business performance analysis.
-This project includes:
+- The Blinkit Project leverages Power BI to deliver interactive and intuitive dashboards for business performance analysis.<br> - This project includes:

 Key performance indicators (KPIs) visualization User-friendly filters for deep-diving into data